conal/quotes/quotes.md

 "My religion consists of a humble admiration of the illimitable superior spirit who reveals himself in the slight details we are able to perceive with our frail and feeble mind." - Albert Einstein

 "Being stuck is a position few of us like.
-We want something new but cannot let go of the old -- old ideas, beliefs, habits, even thoughts.
+We want something new but cannot let go of the old---old ideas, beliefs, habits, even thoughts.
 We are out of contact with our own genius.
 Sometimes we know we are stuck; sometimes we don't.
 In both cases we have to *do* something." - Inga Teekens

 "If you are inside of something, say an atom, you only see electrons whirling chaotically around you.
 If you moved outside the atom you would see those electrons moving with a pattern around the atom.
 If you rise further above you see that atoms are actually the building blocks of larger structures called molecules.
 And so it goes, on up the scale, ad infinitum.
 The ever familiar 'forest from the trees' syndrome.
 It's all a matter of perspective.
 True creativity is allowing yourself to gain the loftiest perspective you can in relation to the object of your quandary or inquiry." - J.L.
 Read